MWASoftware/cloop.FPC3.3.1Update/README.md

     3. The “implementation classes” are still classes with abstract methods but form their own inheritance hierarchy independent of the “interfaces” (e.g. IMasterImpl becomes a subclass of IVersionedImpl and not IMaster).
 These classes are abstract classes and hence could not be implemented as records.
 The class declaration defines two fields: a null pointer followed by a pointer to the implementation vTable as assigned by the class constructor.

     4. Implicit type coercions between implementations (e.g. IMasterImpl instances) and interfaces (IMaster) is no longer possible and an explicit coercion is necessary.
 Each “implementation” class declaration includes such a coercion.
-For example, the class declaration for IMasterImpl includes function.asIMaster: IMaster
+For example, the class declaration for IMasterImpl includes

+function IMasterImpl.asIMaster: IMaster

 The implementation of this function simply returns a pointer to the object's null pointer field coerced to the appropriate interface pointer e.g.